nickolajr/nickolajr/README.md

-I’m a **Datatekniker in training with a specialization in programming** (TEC, graduating Feb 2026) passionate about **software development, problem solving, and IT infrastructure**.
+I’m passionate about **software development, problem solving, and IT infrastructure**.
 I thrive in environments where I can **learn fast, collaborate effectively**, and **turn ideas into practical solutions**.

 ---